pilaf/webliero-faq/README.md

 Yes.
 If you're room admin you can load maps in .lev or .png format from the Admin menu.

+### Does WebLiero support Liero powerlevels?

+Powerlevels were maps for the original Liero that allowed changing the game palette.
+WebLiero doesn't currently support powerlevels.

 ### How can I create my own maps or edit existing ones?

 Check the [pilaf/liero-palettes](https://github.com/pilaf/liero-palettes) GitHub repo, which contains a guide on how to edit Liero maps using available free software.